5 Simple Tips to Maintain a Youthful Appearance

 - Brush your teeth twice per day or more

 What’s also interesting about these independent risk factors for facial aging is that the study authors also found that when you combine them, they could predict up to 11 years of facial aging.
-They also found that regular use of tanning beds was not only associated with increased rates of wrinkling, but face shape changes as well.
+They also found that regular use of tanning beds was not only associated with increased rates of wrinkling but face shape changes as well.
 While smoking was associated with greater facial aging in both men and women, they found that women were particularly susceptible to wrinkling compared to men.
-In general, women are thought to be more susceptible to “smokers lines” around the mouth as men grow beards and moustaches which provides some scaffolding for the skin to prevent this.
+In general, women are thought to be more susceptible to “smokers lines” around the mouth as men grow beards and mustaches which provides some scaffolding for the skin to prevent this.
+Restylane Skinboosters are treatment options for smoker’s or barcode lines above the lip (click here).

-For a free cosmetic consultation in Edmonton, follow this link: botox edmonton.
+For a free botox consultation in Edmonton, follow this link: click here.

 - Gunn DA1, Dick JL1, van Heemst D2, Griffiths CE3, Tomlin CC1, Murray PG1, Griffiths TW3, Ogden S3, Mayes AE1, Westendorp RG2,4, Slagboom PE4,5, de Craen AJ2.
 Lifestyle and youthful looks.
 Br J Dermatol.
 2015 May;172(5):1338-45. doi: 10.1111/bjd.13646.
 Epub 2015 Apr 15.